seanjams/OAuthTutorial/README.md

 };
 ```

-## Phase 4

-Cleanup time.
-Let's update our `routes.js` and `server.js` to involve this passport logic, and make some views for the frontend.

-First, we will add several new routes as well as a second passport argument to `routerConfig`.
-Then we just need to add our passport and session middleware to `server.js`
+We must add several new routes as well as a second passport argument to `routerConfig` to handle the auth routes that will be using this strategy.
+Don't worry about the frontend routes in `/` and `/profile`, we will add those before we test.

 ``` javascript
 //routes.js